ThienTran1701QCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-I learned how to make simple music/sound with a Micro:bit, In this experiment, something new to me was or something I learned was (insert something here).
+I learned how to make simple music/sound with the Micro:bit.
+I realised that being able to making a simple sound could assist me in future projects, because interacting with sounds is an essential elemet in all projects.

-This experiment could be the basis of a real world application such as (insert something here).
+Likewise to what has been stated, I believe that making sound is present in all real world applications.
+However, adjusting sounds must be considered when creating a real world application, i.e.: a microwave beeping sound is different than a car's horn.

 ### Experiment name ###